humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 After the site launch is completed, there may be some items left to clean up or check.

-- Do you need to set the default branch back to `main` in your repository?
 - Check the Search Console, Analytics or other similar services or logs for any errors after the deploy is complete.
 - Do the development or staging environments need to be synced?